-The resolution authorizes the Director of Transportation to make any necessary technical and clerical corrections to the approved SFMTA budgets and to allocate additional revenues and/or City and County discretionary revenues in order to fund additional adjustments to the operating budget.
-The Director of Transportation must return to the SFMTA Board of Directors for approval of technical or clerical corrections that, in aggregate, exceed a ten percent change to the total FY 2023 and FY 2024 operating or capital budgets.
+The resolution authorizes the Director of Transportation to make any necessary technical and clerical corrections to the approved SFMTA operating budget and to allocate additional revenues and/or City and County discretionary revenues in order to fund additional adjustments to the operating budget.
+The Director of Transportation must return to the SFMTA Board of Directors for approval of technical or clerical corrections or that allocate additional revenues and/or City and County discretionary revenues in order to fund additional adjustments to the operating budget that, in aggregate, exceed a ten percent change to the total FY 2023 and FY 2024 operating budgets.
+Technical adjustment authority for the appropriated Capital Budget, or City and County of San Francisco sources is contained within the adoption resolution for the 5-Year Capital Improvement Program.